 Visit MEG Financial’s Contact us Page.

 Yes, quotes are free and can be accessed directly from our website.
 MEG Financial provides instant life insurance quotes, KeyPerson, and Disabillity.
-Additionally, we provide custom equity indexed universal life insurance quotes and In order to get the most accurate and appropriate quote, you may prefer to call our office .toll free at (877) 583-3955 and an insurance professional can provide you with a tailored analysis based on your specific objectives.
+Additionally, we provide custom equity indexed universal life insurance quotes and personalized whole life insurance quotes.
+In order to get the most accurate and appropriate quote, you may prefer to call our office toll free at (877) 583-3955 and an insurance professional can provide you with a tailored analysis based on your specific objectives.

 Also known as Key Man insurance, Key Woman Insurance, or Business Life Insurance.
 Key Person insurance is life insurance purchased by the company on the life of an employee or employees whose loss would have adverse effects on the company.
 Employees are valuable assets and the loss of some key employees could significantly impact the profitability, stability and progress of the company.

 Determining which health class you will realistically qualify for is the most important part in obtaining the best possible life insurance rate.
 Underwriting is the process where the insurance company reviews your health and medical history, avocations, MVR, hobbies and lifestyle issues to determine the risk of insuring you at a given rate.
 Each company has its own unique underwriting criteria they use to classify a given risk.
 It is a regular occurrence for competing companies to offer widely varying rates to the same individual.
 If there are any questions as to which health class you can obtain, please call our offices toll free at 1 (877) 583-3955.